HoGentTIN/infra-labs/assignment/3-kubernetes.md

 - **Optionally,** use the command `minikube node add` to spin up two extra nodes so you have an actual cluster with a control plane node and two workers.
     - By default, Minikube runs a single Kubernetes (control plane) node.
 For the purpose of this lab assignment, that's sufficient, but you will get a better feel of how a multi-node cluster works in a multi-node environment (control plane + worker nodes).
     - Remark that there's a command that immediately starts multiple nodes: `minikube start --nodes 3`.
 However, this command sometimes hangs during execution.
 Starting nodes individually is more reliable.
+    - Also remark that when you're running a multi-node cluster, it may not work very well.
+When you try to access an application that is running on the cluster, expect that some requests may succeed while others fail.

 ## 3.2.
 Basic operation